 When a pregnant woman drinks alcohol, the alcohol in the mother's blood passes through the placenta to the baby.
 Drinking alcohol during pregnancy can cause miscarriage, stillbirth, and a range of lifelong disorders, known as fetal alcohol spectrum disorders (FASDs).
 The Healthy People 2020 target for abstinence from alcohol among pregnant women is 98.3%.
-As of 2012, 97.7% of expectant mothers in Clark County reported abstinence from alcohol.
-12 This falls short of the Healthy People 2020 target.
+Preliminary 2014 data indicate that 99.5% of expectant mothers in Clark County abstained from alcohol during pregnancy, meeting the Healthy People 2020 target.12

 Risks associated with smoking during pregnancy include low birth weight, premature birth, certain birth defects (cleft lip or cleft palate), and infant death.
 Even secondhand smoke puts a woman and her unborn baby at risk.
-The proportion of Clark County women abstaining from cigarette smoking during pregnancy increased from 89.6% in 2000 to 91.2% in 2012, but fails to reach the Healthy People 2020 target of 98.6%.
-12
+The proportion of Clark County women abstaining from cigarette smoking during pregnancy increased from 95.5% in 2010 to 96.1% in 2014, but failed to reach the Healthy People 2020 target of 98.6%.41